 The proper functioning of the digestive system is one of the foundations of health, but many myths surround digestive disorders.
-In this slideshow we separate fact from fiction about digestive diseases.
+In this slideshow, we separate fact from fiction about digestive diseases.

 False.
 It's a myth that smoking helps relieve heartburn.
 The exact opposite is true.
 Smoking increases the risk of heartburn by weakening the lower esophageal sphincter (LES), the muscular ring that separates the esophagus and the stomach.
 A weak LES allows acid and stomach contents to back up into the esophagus, causing pain and other symptoms.
-Smoking often leads to esophagitis, inflammation of the esophagus.
+Smoking often leads to esophagitis, (inflammation of the esophagus).
 Smoking relaxes the LES and allows erosive stomach contents to back up into the esophagus and damage it.

 False.
 Celiac disease is a disease that affects children and adults.
 It affects 1 in 133 otherwise healthy people in the U.S. Celiac symptoms are often apparent in children who experience failure to thrive, diarrhea, and retarded growth, but symptoms can manifest for the first time in adults as well.
 Symptoms that emerge in adulthood may include abdominal pain, bloating, and distention.
 Gas and diarrhea may be present.
 People who have celiac disease have impaired nutrient absorption in the small intestine which may lead to anemia, skin rashes, and bone thinning (osteoporosis).
 It's common for people who have celiac disease to suffer for many years before they receive the correct diagnosis and treatment.

 People who have celiac disease must adhere to a strict, life-long gluten-free diet.
 Gluten is a protein found in wheat, barley, and rye.
 Celiac disease patients need to remain on a gluten-free diet even if they are not experiencing symptoms.
-The reason gluten is dangerous for those with celiac disease is that it triggers an autoimmune reaction that damages the living of the small intestine.
+The reason gluten is dangerous for those with celiac disease is that it triggers an autoimmune reaction that damages the lining of the small intestine.
 If enough damage occurs, it adversely affects the absorption of nutrients.
 Trace amounts of gluten can be dangerous and cause damage even if overt symptoms are not apparent.

 False.
 Bowel function and the frequency of bowel movements are highly variable.
 It's normal to have as many as three bowel movements a day, to three per week.
 Even more or fewer bowel movements are normal for some healthy people.
 If the frequency of your bowel movements deviates from your norm, take note.
 Irritable bowel syndrome (IBS) is a condition in which people have variable bowel movement frequency and stool consistency.
 If you are concerned about a change in bowel movements, discuss the subject with your doctor.

 False.
 Most people in the U.S. over the age of 60 have diverticulosis, but very few have overt symptoms.
 Diverticulosis is a condition in which small pouches (diverticula) grow out of the wall of the colon.
 These weak spots in the colon increase with age.
 Many people learn they have diverticula after undergoing routine testing for another condition.
 Diverticula may be discovered during a barium enema or colonoscopy.
 The potential complications of diverticulosis include bleeding, colon perforation, and infection (diverticulitis).
 Fewer than 10% of people who have diverticulosis develop a complication due to the condition.